chrisnoonan98675/site/xl-deploy/how-to/add-an-endpoint-in-tfs-2015.markdown

 - XL Deploy 5.0.0
 ---

-In Microsoft Team Foundation Server (TFS) 2015 and Visual Studio Team Server (VSTS), endpoints are managed in a common place.
+The [XL Deploy extension for Microsoft Team Foundation Server (TFS) 2015](/xl-deploy/concept/team-foundation-server-2015-plugin.html) provides automated deployment functionality through an XL Deploy build task for Microsoft TFS 2015 and Visual Studio Team Services (VSTS), which is also known as Visual Studio Online.

+To get started, you must [upload the XL Deploy build task](/xl-deploy/how-to/install-a-build-task-in-tfs-2015.html) to your on-premises TFS or to your VSTS server.
+This task connects to XL Deploy through an endpoint.
+In TFS 2015 and VSTS/VSO, endpoints are managed in a common place.
 This means you do not have to create endpoints in build tasks multiple times, making maintenance and centralized credentials management easier.

 You create endpoints on a per-project basis.
 To create an XL Deploy endpoint: